StephSteel/TpaPlugin/README.md

 ## Installation

-### To install the ChickenShooter plugin on your server, follow these simple steps:
+### To install the TpaPlugin plugin on your server, follow these simple steps:

 1.Ensure you have a Spigot server running Minecraft version 1.20